Persper/drepo-gitlab/doc/raketasks/backup_restore.md

 version of GitLab, the restore command will abort with an error.
 Install the [correct GitLab version](https://packages.gitlab.com/gitlab/) and try again.

-### Restore for Docker image and gitlab-omnibus helm chart
+### Restore for Docker image, gitlab-omnibus, and gitlab helm chart

 For GitLab installations using docker image or the gitlab-omnibus helm chart on a Kubernetes cluster, restore task expects the restore directories to be empty.